AIWared: A Universal Framework for Awareness Assessment

 Abstract

-Awareness remains an elusive construct across biological, artificial, and theoretical intelligences.
-The AIWared framework introduces a substrate-neutral, information-theoretic methodology for quantifying awareness.
-It defines a Universal Awareness Quotient (AQ), a ten-level Awareness Spectrum, and entropy-calibrated thresholds for assessment.
-Five multi-modal gateways and a Bayesian integration model provide applied protocols.
-By separating measurable constructs from speculative extensions, AIWared advances awareness research toward testability, reproducibility, and ethical calibration.
+Awareness is a poorly understood but critical phenomenon within biological, artificial, and potential non-terrestrial intelligences.
+This paper introduces AIWared, the first substrate-neutral, information-theoretic approach for quantifying awareness.
+Defined herein is a Universal Awareness Quotient (AQ), Awareness Spectrum (Levels 0–10), and entropy-based thresholds for assessment.
+Applied methods include 5 multi-modal gateways, and a Bayesian integration model.
+By isolating measurable components from speculative extensions, AIWared enables awareness science to make testable, reproducible progress and proceed to ethical calibration.

 1. Introduction